-Computer-aided design and computer-aided manufacturing (CAD/CAM) applications have proliferated in dentistry as a result of rising technological advancements in the field (Figure 1, 2).
-These applications are popular due to benefits like enabling the creation and use of new materials, requiring less labor, being cost-effective, and having control over quality.1 The concept of using CAD/CAM methodology to complete indirect restorations made of a material with superior biological and mechanical qualities in a single session and deliver them to the patient marked the beginning of indirect restoration applications.2 In CAD/CAM applications, there are three different manufacturing strategies: subtractive, additive, and hybrid.^{3,4,5} Due to its ability to generate more complex, sophisticated structures and reduced material waste, additive manufacturing is now being employed as a substitute for subtractive methods in dentistry.^{6,7} The aim of this article is to give information about three dimensional (3D) printing technologies that are used in dentistry and to examine the application areas of these technologies in the field of restorative dentistry.
+Computer-aided design and computer-aided manufacturing (CAD/ CAM) applications have proliferated in dentistry as a result of rising technological advancements in this field (Figure 1, 2).
+These applications are popular due to benefits such as enabling the creation and use of new materials, requiring less labor, being cost-effective, and having control over quality.1 The concept of using CAD/CAM methodologies to complete indirect restorations made of a material with superior biological and mechanical qualities in a single session and to deliver them to the patient marked the beginning of indirect restoration applications.2 In CAD/CAM applications, there are three different manufacturing strategies: subtractive, additive, and hybrid.3-5 Due to its ability to generate more complex, sophisticated structures with reduced material waste, additive manufacturing is now being employed as a substitute for subtractive methods in dentistry.6,7

+The aim of this article was to give information about three-dimensional (3D) printing technologies which are used in dentistry and to examine the application areas of these technologies in the field of restorative dentistry.